 Adding words to candles turns a plain old candle into something personalized and special.
 Personalized candles make great gifts!
 Add a seasonal greeting like I did for Christmas or try a personalized gift with an anniversary or wedding date.
 There are so many ways to decorate a candle using this technique!

-Do you love this project?
-Pin it and share with your friends on Facebook!
+Pin it and share my How to Add Images to Candles project with your friends and on Facebook!

 I made this project with my favorite HomeRight Dual Temperature Heat Gun.
 Heat guns can be used for paint removal, bending plastic !

 Below is a handy chart of the practical uses for the HomeRight Dual Temperature Heat Gun.
 Check out HomeRight’s pages of DIY projects they’ve shared using the HomeRight Dual Temp Heat Gun.
 You’ll find pages and pages of DIY and crafty inspiration.